Cut stump method

 Clean up

 All equipment and empty containers should be triple rinsed to remove all traces of herbicide.
+Use the rinse water from containers on target weeds.

 Chemical storage and container disposal